AlbertoGonzalezOlmos/data-science-methods/README.md

+# Use of Data Science methods

+Collection of notebooks compiling tools used in Data Science.
+The notebooks are some of the exercises that were part of the IBM Data Science professional certificate in Coursera.

 ## Predicting Falcon 9 landing success

 Predicting if the Falcon 9 first stage will land successfully.
 SpaceX advertises Falcon 9 rocket launches on its website with a cost of 62 million dollars; other providers cost upward of 165 million dollars each, much of the savings is because SpaceX can reuse the first stage.
 Therefore if we can determine if the first stage will land, we can determine the cost of a launch.